Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 WholeWeeks = DateDiff("w", BeginDate, EndDate)

 The WholeWeeks * 5 (7 - Saturdays & Sundays) will give the number of working days in whole weeks.
-Now, all that remains to find is how many working days are left in the remaining days if any?
+Now, all that remains is to find how many working days are left in the remaining days, if any.

 DateCnt = DateAdd("ww", WholeWeeks, BeginDate)